mapninja/QGIS-101/ReadMe.md

 ### Voronoi (Thiessen) polygon (Spatial Allocation)

 Thiessen polygons allocate space in an area of interest to a single feature per polygon.
 That is, within a Thiessen polygon, all other features are closer to the point that was used to generate that polygon than to any other point in the feature set.
 In this case, we will create a set of Thiessen polygons based upon the locations of the Water Pumps in our project.
+This will allow us to easily allocate all of the points in our death addresses dataset to the water pump that they are nearest using a simple spatial join.

 1. On the Main Menu go to menu go to **Processing \> Toolbox**
 2. Go to the **Processing Toolbox Window** and change the view from **Simplified Interface** to **Advanced Interface.**